Messaging buttons appear in a left vertical toolbar below the module buttons.

 - Select the computer(s) this button will be set up on (an individual computer or All).

 - Select All if the button will be the same for all computers (e.g., Op 1, Op 2, Op 3, Pt Ready, Ph Asst).

 - Select one or multiple computers if the button is only relevant to certain computers (e.g., Hygiene ops only, Op 1 only, etc.).

 - Double-click a button in the Buttons area.

 - Enter button criteria, then click OK.

 - Text: The exact label that will appear on the button.
-About 7 characters fit on a messaging button line.
+Text wraps when it reaches the end of the line.